-I have always taught my kids about scams, online safety and security since an early age, yet despite my efforts, one of my sons still managed to get scammed by one of these scumbag fraudsters recently, emptying his bank account.
+I have always taught my kids about scams, online safety and security from an early age, yet despite my efforts, one of my sons still managed to get scammed by one of these scumbag fraudsters recently, emptying his bank account.

-As any parent will know, kids generally refuse to listen to any advise their parents give them, so I am hoping this is a painful lesson learnt and he will heed my advice in the future.
-In the meantime I thought I would share some advice with the rest of my readers, which I hope that you may find useful and that it may stop someone from becoming a victim of this scam in the future.
+As any parent will know, kids generally refuse to listen to any advice their parents give them, so I am hoping this is a painful lesson learnt and he will heed my advice in the future.
+In the meantime, I thought I would share some advice with the rest of my readers, which I hope that you may find useful and that it may stop someone from becoming a victim of this scam in the future.

 Please note Any new reports of fraud or cybercrime should be reported to Action Fraud or 101.